-The Carer visa allows people who need to care for an Australian relative with a medical condition to migrate to or remain in Australia.
+The Carer visa is a permanent visa that allows people to care for or to assist a relative providing care to an Australian relative with a long-term or permanent medical condition.
 The person requiring care must be an Australian citizen, permanent resident or eligible New Zealand citizen.
 They must also be either a relative of the applicant, or a member of that relative's family unit.

-- be willing and able to provide substantial and continuing care required by your Australian relative (or your relative's close family member);
+- be willing and able to stay in Australia and provide substantial and continuing care required by your Australian relative

 - meet health and character requirements (family members must also meet these requirements, if included in the application).